 A lot of cybersecurity processes are reactive.
-Indicators of Compromise, for instance, interpret clues that could indicate an attack in process or that data has already been compromised.
+Indicators of Compromise (IOCs), for instance, interpret clues that could lead an organization to uncover threatening activity that is already in progress or has already compromised a system.
 This and other types of security monitoring are important for a holistic cybersecurity plan, but threat hunting is a different approach.

 What is Cyber Threat Hunting?